what is ppf & how does it work?

 The film component of PPF has a thickness of 150 microns, which is several times thicker than window films.
 Combined with an adhesive of 50 microns thick, it forms a strong protective layer that absorbs shock remarkably well.

-PPF comprises of five layers: three protective release liners that ensure the film’s quality, the PPF layer and a layer of adhesive.
-Hyper Defender’s range of films are very well-protected to ensure that the quality of PPF is not compromised.
+PPF comprises five layers: three protective release liners that ensure the film’s quality, the PPF layer, and a layer of adhesive.
+Hyper Defender’s range of films is very well-protected to ensure that the quality of PPF is not compromised.

 PPF is developed for swift and easy application with no creases or traces, due to its highly flexible nature.
 Unlike window films, PPF does not require heat to be installed as its polyurethane resin composition allows the film to stretch to adhere to complex 3-dimensional surfaces.